 What Does Black Algae Look Like?

-Black algae gets into your pool from outside water sources.
+Black algae get into your pool from outside water sources.
 You may introduce it into your pool through a water hose.
 People may also have it on their swimsuits when they enter the water.
 When an infestation starts, it looks like small black or blue-green dots.
 It can also look like clumps of black or blue-green mold.
 Instead of floating freely in the water, the algae clings to areas close to the surface of the water.
 This is especially true in rougher pool surfaces, such as an edge.
 If the area has black algae, you may be able to scrape it off with your fingernail.
-However, it is extremely hard to remove.
+However, it is tough to remove.
 It will not come off with a pool brush.
 It may not come off even with an algae brush.

 How Can I Get Rid of Black Algae?